Gklimo/strava/README.md

 chmod +x run-ab-platform.sh;
 ./run-ab-platform.sh -b;
 ```
+In the terminal on your local machine run:
+`ssh -i strava-ec2.pem -L 8000:localhost:8000 -N -f ec2-user@<your_elastic_ip_address>`

+In web browser you can set up Airbyte connection at `localhost:8000`

 Repository deployed to Dagster Cloud: `https://github.com/Gklimo/strava_dagster_cloud`
 Its contents are also cloned in dagster_cloud directory in the current repository.